 The Swim England National Open Water Festival returned to Rother Valley Country Park over 29/30 July 2018.
 Unfortunately adverse weather conditions on Day 1 meant the National Open Water Masters Championships had to be abandoned for safety reasons but the Team 2km participation event did go ahead.
 The National Open Water Age Group events on Day 2 also went ahead.
 View report..
 Pool qualification times remained the same as 2017 but the new distances for 2018 were: 2km for 12 & 13 years; 3km for 14 & 15 years; 5km for 16, 17/18 & 19+ years.

-If you’re looking to get in to open water swimming or to improve on your swimming come and join one of the coaching workshops being held at Vobster on 8 September 2018.
+For those of you looking to get in to open water swimming or to improve on your swimming we advertised coaching workshops being held at Vobster on 8 September 2018.
+View details.

 Coaching the ASA SWR open water development course at Vobster pic.twitter.com/Y7oavTlyGr— Kat Percival (@tomkatswim) 2 June 2018